solana-labs/solana/book/src/validator-stake.md

 ```

 The stake will cool down, deactivate over time.
 While cooling down, your stake will continue to earn
 rewards.
-Only after stake cool down is it safe to turn off your validator or withdraw it from the network.
+Only after stake cooldown is it safe to turn off your validator or withdraw it from the network.
+Cooldown may take several epochs to complete, depending on active stake and the size of your stake.

 Note that a stake account may only be used once, so after deactivation, use the
 cli's `withdraw-stake` command to recover the previously staked lamports.